fitbit-v/Stories/reCaptcha-v3.md

 For example, a registration page might still use reCAPTCHA v2 for a higher-friction challenge, whereas more common actions like sign-in, searches, comments, or voting might use reCAPTCHA v3.

+it seems tied to cookies and tracking scripts.
+Clearing cookies and setting the browser to not accept third-party cookies seems to lock it to 0.1.
+Try logging into gmail in the browser, and visiting a few other sites, some people have reported success with soundcloud.
+Also, if you solve a legacy captcha (v1) it seems to lock you to 0.1 for a few minutes.
+It also strongly prefers google chrome and firefox, chromium forks such as ungoogled-chromium and brave seem to hover around the 0.1 to 0.3 range, and edge rarely gets above 0.5.

 ## Features

     High Test coverage, safe and easy to use